Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Model

 To aggregate information from meta-path instances for target node $r_i$, we can perform a weighted sum of the instances for each type of meta-path $P_A$:

 where $r_*$ denotes the candidate region connected by a meta-path instance belonging to type $P_A$ and ends at region $r_i$.
 The similarity score $s(r_i,r_*)$ is computed by our proposed distribution-aware PathSim.
-In what follows, we present the innovative design of this path-based similarity metric.
+In what follows, we present the innovative design of this path based similarity metric.